Concentration of measure and generalized product of random vectors with an application to Hanson-Wright-like inequalities: Introduction

 where $C=2$ and $c = \sqrt 2$ (these constants do not depend on the dimensions $d$ !).
-Note here that the speed of concentration is proportional to the Lipschitz parameter of $f$.
-This implies in particular that the standard deviation of the random variable $f(Z)$ -- called a ``$\lambda$-Lipschitz observation of $Z$'' -- does not depend on the dimension $d$ (if $\lambda$ stays constant when $d$ tends to $\infty$).
-We denote this property succinctly as $Z \propto C \mathcal E_2(c)$ or, if we place ourselves in the quasi-asymptotic regime where the dimension $d$ (or $p$) is large, we do not pay attention to the constants appearing in the exponential bound (as long as $C,c \leq_{d \to \infty} O(1)$, the result would not be much different) and we write instead $Z \propto \mathcal E_2$.
+Note that the concentration rate is proportional to the Lipschitz parameter of $f$.
+In particular, this implies that the standard deviation of the random variable $f(Z)$ -- called the ``$\lambda$-Lipschitz observation of $Z$'' -- does not depend on the dimension $d$ (if $\lambda$ remains constant as $d$ tends to $\infty$).
+We briefly denote this property as $Z \propto C \mathcal E_2(c)$ or, if we are in the quasi-asymptotic regime where the dimension $d$ (or $p$) is large, we do not pay attention to the constants appearing in the exponential bound (as long as $C,c \leq_{d \to \infty} O(1)$, the result would not be much different) and instead write $Z \propto \mathcal E_2$.

-We can then deduce a host of concentration inequalities on any observation $g(F(Z))$ for $g: \mathbb R^p \to \mathbb R$ Lipschitz.
-If $F$ is, say, $\sigma$-Lipschitz with $\sigma$ possibly depending on the dimension, we have the concentration $X = F(Z) \propto \mathcal E_2(\sigma)$.
-This succinct notation ($X \propto \mathcal E_2(\sigma)$ is analogous to \eqref{eq:first_concentration_inequality} with $\sigma$ replacing $c$) only displays the central quantity describing the concentration of $X$, namely, the ``observable diameter of $X$'': $O(\sigma)$.
-Indeed, the implicit concentration inequalities constrain the standard deviations of \textit{any} $\nu$-Lipschitz observation of $X$ to be of order $O(\nu \sigma)$.
+We can then derive a variety of concentration inequalities for any observation $g(F(Z))$ for $g: \mathbb R^p \to \mathbb R$ Lipschitz.
+If $F$ is, say, $\sigma$-Lipschitz, with $\sigma$ possibly depending on the dimension, we have the concentration $X = F(Z) \propto \mathcal E_2(\sigma)$.
+This succinct notation ($X \propto \mathcal E_2(\sigma)$ is analogous to \eqref{eq:first_concentration_inequality} with $\sigma$ replacing $c$) shows only the central quantity describing the concentration of $X$, namely the ``observable diameter of $X$'': $O(\sigma)$.
+In fact, the implicit concentration inequalities constrain the standard deviations of \textit{any} $\nu$-Lipschitz observations of $X$ to be of the order of $O(\nu \sigma)$.